 4. Waiting for Confirmation: After submitting your GST registration application, you’ll need to wait for the CRA to process it.
 The processing time can vary, but once your application is approved, you will receive your GST registration number.
 This number is essential for conducting your business transactions and filing tax returns.

-5. Receive Your GST Number: This unique number is vital for conducting business transactions and for tax reporting purposes.
+5. Receive Your GST Number: A Canadian GST number is vital for conducting business transactions and for tax reporting purposes.

 Benefits of GST Registration